polterguy/micro/README.md

 The _"container"_ element will have a maximum width of 1120px and automatic margins to the left and right.
 The _"container-fullscreen"_ will use all available width.
 You can have as many containers as you wish on your page, and as many rows as you wish inside of each container.

+The general layout of your page should be as follows.

+- 'container' or 'container-fullscreen' element.
+- 'row' elements inside of each container
+- 'col' or 'col-x' elements inside of each 'row'

+In such a regard, it logically resembles the structure of a Bottstrap CSS page.

 ### Responsive rendering

 Micro does feature _"responsive rendering"_, which means that if your screen resolution drops below 800px, each column, regardless of its definition,